Key takeaways:

 #3 Stress:

 The body undergoes a series of physical changes when stressed.
-Major life events such as losing a job, the death of a loved one, divorce, or being locked down for a pandemic cause stress in the body.
+Major life events, such as losing a job, the death of a loved one, moving, or divorce, cause stress in the body.
 While it may be unsurprising that these events have links to depression, the physical cause of behavior changes may be due to an increase in inflammatory cytokines.
 For our ancestors, the stress response was often due to physical events such as an attack by a wild animal.
 When the stress response initiates, pro-inflammatory cytokines upregulate to enhance wound healing and improve physical recovery.
 So, when a boss yells at you, or you become the target of negative tweets, the body’s stress response still causes an increase in pro-inflammatory cytokines, even if no physical wound exists.[ref]

 #4 Omega 6: Omega 3 ratio:

-Another source of increased overall inflammation is consuming a higher ratio of omega 6 to omega 3 fats.
-Omega 6 fats are found in oils such as soybean, corn, vegetable, sunflower, and other seed oils.
-Our modern diet has had a huge shift in the amount of omega 6 fats we consume.
-It turns out that while omega 6 fats may be good in small amounts, this dietary shift to a lot of omega 6 oils causes increases in overall inflammation.[ref]
+Another source of increased overall inflammation is consuming a higher ratio of omega-6 to omega-3 fats.
+Omega 6 fats are found in oils such as soybean, corn, vegetable oil, sunflower, and other seed oils.
+Our modern diet has had a huge shift in the amount of omega-6 fats we consume.
+It turns out that while omega-6 fats may be good in small amounts, this dietary shift to a lot of omega-6 oils causes increases in overall inflammation.[ref]

 Recently, scientists have discovered that the resolution of inflammation is an active process that involves specific lipid mediators.
 The omega-3 fatty acids DHA and EPA are the biological starting points for the cells to create lipid mediators that resolve inflammation.[ref]